cacophony-wj/LeS/README.md

 That said, I have been modding _NSFW_ content into games since the first _Nude Raider_ patch so I like to think I know my way around the basics.

-While not as full-featured as many lists, if you want a basic Skyrim gameplay and sexual overhaul that offers options for characters of multiple identities and fetishes, you are welcome here.
+While not as full-featured as many lists, if you want a basic Skyrim gameplay and sexual overhaul that offers options for characters of multiple optional identities and fetishes, you are welcome here.

 ### Wabbajack